utilyre/climan/.github/README.md

 Now let's see what we just ran

-- `-n 1`: Tells climan to run the first request
+- `-n 1`: Tells climan to make the first request
 - `test.http`: The file we've just created

 So you might be thinking